David-Nesry/ME4C/docs/RFQ Socket Mobile [18139].md

 ## 2.3 Clarification and/or Submission of Bid Documents

-A BIDDER requiring clarification of the documents may notify COMPANY in writing or by email at the following address:
+A BIDDER requiring clarification of the documents may notify xxx COMPANY in writing or by email at the following address:

 XXX Transportation Group Canada Inc.

-10500 XXX Avenue
+11111 XXX Avenue

 XXX, QC